open-estuary/estuary/doc/Deploy_Manual.4D02.md

        NOTE: according to above bootargs, it will boot ubuntu distribution in sda2, if you want to boot other different distribution, you should change "root=/dev/sdaX" item.

-   * Reboot and press any key into enter UEFI menu.
+   b.
+Reboot and press any key into enter UEFI menu.

-   * Select "Boot Manager"->"FLASH Start OS" and then press Enter Key.
+   c.
+Select "Boot Manager"->"FLASH Start OS" and then press Enter Key.

    **The second one: to connect SATA disk into SATA interface on D02 board directly**

-   * select sata mode for UEFI
+   a. select sata mode for UEFI

      After burn BIOS file(you can refer to "UEFI_Manual.4D02.md"), UEFI boot as sas mode by default.<br>
      You can switch between sata and sas by adding a commandline at EBL.